nomine555/carto-tools/README.md

     * Visitag.ini
         * The configuration of the previous script

-* Register-tools
-    * In order to get Task Manager Back.

 * Sql-tools
     * Lista-tiempos.bat
         * Uses all the “sql” scripts, list and sends to file, all the times and cases.